Fabbrizio99/Thesis_ridgeline/ridgeline2.md

 # Introduction
 The classic analysis of land cover is based on Boolean logic, in which a pixel categorically belongs to a class (e.g., 1 for “Forest”, 0 for “Non-Forest”).
-However, natural ecosystems, especially after severe disturbances such as Storm Vaia in 2018 (HERE I MAY ADD), present ecological gradients and blurred transitions.
+However, natural ecosystems, especially after severe disturbances such as Storm Vaia in 2018, present ecological gradients and blurred transitions.

 Using fuzzy logic in this model, each pixel is not a discrete class, but an ‘empirical model of reality’ with a degree of membership (𝜇) continuous between 0 and 1.

 - Value 1.0: represents the "Ideal forest" (full photosynthetic biomass);
 - Value 0.0: represents the total absence of forest characteristics (bare soil, rock, or urban surfaces);
-- Intermediate Values (0.2 - 0.7): Describe the typical heterogeneity of post-disturbance environments, characterised by fallen tree trunks, pioneer herbaceous vegetation, and shrubs.
+- Intermediate values (0.2 - 0.7): describe the typical heterogeneity of post-disturbance environments, characterised by fallen tree trunks, pioneer herbaceous vegetation, and shrubs.

 The main objective of this analysis is to monitor the trajectory of forest recovery over time.
 In this context, the identification of specific types of non-forest land cover, such as the distinction between bare soil or fallen dry logs, is secondary to the main objective.
 Instead, the focus is entirely on quantifying how close each pixel is to returning to a functional forest state.
-By using a continuous scale from 0 (non-forest) to 1 (full forest), we ensure that the resulting temporal visualisations, such as Ridgeline Plots, remain immediately intuitive: a shift to the right of the curve clearly signals forest regrowth.
+By using a continuous scale from 0 (non-forest) to 1 (full forest), we ensure that the resulting temporal visualisations, such as Ridgeline plots, remain immediately intuitive: a shift to the right of the curve clearly signals forest regrowth.
 Conversely, attempting to plot three or four distinct classes simultaneously would complicate interpretation.

 # Ridgeline plots